fnalways/Olares/docs/manual/olares/market.md

 1. Open Market from Dock or Launchpad.
 2. Navigate to the app you want, and click **Get**.
-3. When the operation button changes to "**Install**", click it to start the installation.
+3. When the operation button changes to **Install**, click it to start the installation.
-4. Once finished, the button will change to "**Open**".
+4. Once finished, the button will change to **Open**.

 :::tip
 To cancel an installation, hover over the operation button and click **Cancel** when it appears.